acarapetis/dotfiles/README.md

 These are my dotfiles, i.e. what I need to turn an arbitrary Linux machine into a productive development environment.
 It's concentrated - just add internet!

-It does assume that the following are pre-installed (should be done via your system package manager):
+By "arbitrary Linux machine", I really mean "An amd64 machine running a recent version of Debian/Ubuntu/Mint, RHEL/CentOS/Rocky, or SUSE".

+It **assumes that NodeJS 12+ is pre-installed** - the best way to do this varies by your distribution and situation.
+I usually use either the NodeSource repositories for the system package manager, or conda-forge.

+## Contents

+Mostly consists of neovim configuration for development using:

+- Python (+Jinja2)
+- TypeScript/JavaScript (including lit-html template support)
+- Haskell
+- Rust
+- Bash
+- Terraform
+- Docker
+- HTML/XML
+- JSON

+The script [install.sh](install.sh) will attempt to find the following pieces of software, and install any missing ones from your system package manager or as universal amd64 binaries from the internet:

 - perl 5.8+
 - python3 and pip3
-- nodejs and npm (for CoC)

-Mostly consists of neovim configuration for Python, Javascript and Terraform development.
-The script [install.sh](install.sh) will attempt to find the following pieces of software, and install any missing ones as universal amd64 binaries from the internet:

 - jq
 - nvim
 - ripgrep